 Calling go-getting venue managers!
-In this series we discuss the basics of online marketing for venues.
-We’ll talk about social media, SEO, search marketing and a lot more - all great (and often free) ways to generate new customers for your venue.
-Please feel free to ask questions and share thoughts in the comments box below, we’ll make sure we respond.
+In this series, we'll discuss the basics of online marketing for venues.
+We’ll talk about social media, SEO, search marketing and a lot more great (and often free) ways to generate new customers for your venue.

-You can see the full breakdown of the Venue Marketing Series here - Venue Marketing Series: Agenda, and view previous posts below:
+You can see the full breakdown of the Venue Marketing Series below:

 - A brief history of online marketing